manuel-serrano/hiphop/doc/api.md

 A trap defined a scope that can be exited at a specific point.
 The scope (body) of the trap is immediately started when control reach the trap.
-It takes children which is the enclosed code, and the following
-attribute:

-* `trap\_name`: a string that is the name of the trap.

 ### <hiphop.exit/> ###
 [:@glyphicon glyphicon-tag tag]

 The exit point of a trap.
 In must be enclosed in the trap to exit.
 This instruction immediately terminate the trap to exit.
-It takes the following attribute:

-* `trap\_name`: a string that matches with the name of the trap to exit.

 ### <hiphop.abort> ###
 [:@glyphicon glyphicon-tag tag]